-The Main Street Maryland Program offers official Main Street designation, technical assistance, training, and other services to the 23 Main Street communities across the State.
+The Main Street Maryland Program offers official designation as a state recognized Main Street, as well as technical assistance, training, and other services to communities across the State.

 These services include:

-Maryland communities meeting the following criteria may apply for participation in the Main Street Maryland program:
+Maryland communities meeting the following criteria may apply for designation as a state recognized Main Street:

 - A minimum population of 1,000 based on the most recent U.S. Census survey

 - Commitment to organize and maintain a volunteer board of directors/advisory committee and committees made up of public and private sector individuals